dominicrodger/dominicrodger.com.old/src/pages/about-me.md

 [ajg]: http://aarongriffin.co.uk "My brother-in-law's site - a photography portfolio"
 [ga]: http://www.griffinalters.com "My brother-in-law's site - a portfolio of alters for Magic: The Gathering"
 [pelican]: http://pelican.readthedocs.org/en/latest/ "Find out about Pelican"
-[digital-ocean]: http://www.digitalocean.com "Get hosting from Digital Ocean"
+[digital-ocean]: http://www.digitalocean.com/?refcode=9ecca08ed68a "Get hosting from Digital Ocean (and use my referral code)"
 [github-repo]: https://github.com/dominicrodger/dominicrodger.com "Use the source, Luke!"
 [kanisa]: https://github.com/dominicrodger/kanisa "View Kanisa on GitHub"
 [sse]: http://en.wikipedia.org/wiki/Second-system_effect "Read about 'the tendency of small, elegant, and successful systems to have elephantine, feature-laden monstrosities as their successors' on Wikipedia"